demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-action-submit

 ***
 Submit a new scan action.
 Scan actions values are: "PAUSE", "RESUME", "STOP", "AUTHENTICATE", and "CANCEL".
-Relevant when Scan status is RUNNING.
-In case the action is Stop/ Cancel, the the status of the scan should be Queued/ Pending/ Running/ Provisioning.
+Relevant when the scan status is Running.
+In case the action is Stop/ Cancel, the status of the scan should be Queued/ Pending/ Running/ Provisioning.

 #### Base Command